Keynote: Pathways LA

 “My Shadow Moves With Me:

 Encourage young children to explore science early: observe, predict, and seek evidence by experimenting.
 Pique their curiosity by providing opportunities for them to investigate their natural world.
 Preschoolers learn best by playing and doing.
 Help children learn by building on existing foundations and connecting STEM concepts in a variety of core subject areas across domains using the physical science of light as an example.
+Create curriculum webs that help you plan activities.
 Come discover how to design and display simple preschool science activities/stations that emphasize hands-on experiences and require minimal explanation from you.

 Angela doesn't just explain the whys and the wherefores, she encourages attendees to practice out-of-the-box thinking and introduce science all day long. ** Additional science concepts are covered depending upon time permitting.